How to say it

 Modern American short of Gabrielle (French feminine of Gabriel, Hebrew 'God is my strength').
 Also coincidentally the name of a Dutch town (Brielle) but the given-name use is from Gabrielle.

 Brielle started as a modern American short form of Gabrielle (French feminine of Gabriel, from the Hebrew Gavriʾel, 'God is my strength').
-The name also coincidentally matches a Dutch town and former municipality in South Holland (Brielle, on the Maas) — but the given-name use is from Gabrielle.
+The name also coincidentally matches a Dutch town and former municipality in South Holland (Brielle, on the Maas), but the given-name use is from Gabrielle.
 The shift to standalone given-name status happened in the US in the 2010s.
 The Real Housewives of New Jersey's Brielle Biermann (Kim Zolciak's daughter) gave the name reality-TV anchor.
 It entered the US top 200 in 2014.
 Common short: Bri.

 peaked at #99 in 2018, currently #143 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Brielle is itself a short for Gabrielle; some families give Brielle directly, others use Gabrielle formally and Brielle daily.